mtorrens/kaggle/doc/report.md

 - Combine all the above predictions and probabilities and concatenate to the feature set.
 - Predict using each of the 10 Random Forest meta models.
 - For each observation, take the mode of the predictions of the meta models, and use that as our final prediction.

+### Advantages of the model
+- Takes into account non-linearities, outliers and time data

+### Pitfalls of the model
+- Over predicting twos.
+- Missing on fours and fives (too few and outlier observations)